November 20, 2025 (3mo ago) — last updated January 19, 2026 (1mo ago)

 • Build your personal brand: publish articles, speak at events, and cultivate a professional presence.

-4. Education and Lifelong Learning
+4. Education and lifelong learning

 Lifelong learning keeps you adaptable and intellectually engaged.
 Whether through formal courses, books, or hands‑on practice, committing to ongoing learning expands opportunity and keeps your thinking sharp.
+Adult learning improves employability and supports career transitions7.

-How to Get Started
+How to get started

 • Create a learning schedule: dedicate weekly blocks for reading or coursework.